mjhorvath/Datsville/helper_scripts/mpd2json/readme.txt

 [input path] must be an MPD or XMPD file.

-XMPD files will work, but the file naming is not properly handled in the JSON output.
+XMPD files will work, but the file naming for the top-level object is not handled properly in the JSON output yet.
 You will have to fix the file naming manually.
 Sorry.

 You will need to use an external tool to pretty-print the JSON.
 There are several JSON pretty-printers online.